anormanangel/Forecasting-Stock-Prices-Using-ARIMA/README.md

 *ARIMA Model Forecast*

 ### Calculating Returns Using the Buy and Hold Strategy
-In this section, the returns from a Buy and Hold strategy were calculated.
+In this section, the returns from a buy-and-hold strategy were calculated.
 The initial price was taken as the closing price on the first day, and the final price was the closing price on the last day.
 The return was computed as
 (final_price−initial_price)/initial_price, which resulted in a return of -17.02%.
 The last day's closing price was $151.03.

 ### Forecasting Prices for the Next 10 Days